turnhub/flow_runner/README.md

 Flow Runner implements the Flow Content Interop spec v1.0.0-rc2 as documented at https://floip.gitbook.io/flow-specification/.
 It provides the means to Run a flow defined in the specification and interact with some user.

-This Flow Runnner only supports the TEXT, USSD, RICH_MESSAGING modes.
+This Flow Runnner only supports the TEXT, RICH_MESSAGING modes.

 ### Modules